FILM REVIEWS

-Cast in a major, “serious” role after years of being better-known as the dancing partner of Fred Astaire in the beloved RKO musicals, Ginger Rogers proved that she had star quality and dramatic talent.
+Cast in a major, “serious” role in Kitty Foyle, after years of being better-known as the dancing partner of Fred Astaire in the beloved RKO musicals, Ginger Rogers proved that she had star quality and possessed dramatic talent all her own.

 When Kitty realizes she's pregnant, she decides to have the baby on her own, without telling Wynbut the baby dies.
 Kitty then begins a second romance with Mark (James Craig), a struggling young doctor.
 She accepts his marriage proposal, but then Wyn comes back into her life, forcing her to make tough choices.